Skip to content

 If you’re not sure if your home is suitable, we offer a free consultation to assess your space and give honest feedback.

-5. Underfloor Heating Cost Ireland (2025 Guide)
+5. Underfloor Heating Cost Dublin (2025 Guide)

 The cost of underfloor heating depends on your floor size, the type of system you choose, and how much preparation work is needed.
 Here’s a realistic guideline based on typical Irish installer rates: